Raymond Douglas, MD, PhD

 The way your eyelids rest can completely transform the shape of your face.
 Whether you want to eliminate your “double eyelid” with Asian eyelid surgery or you want to correct a previously botched eyelid procedure, Raymond Douglas, MD, PhD, has the right treatment for you at his office in Beverly Hills, California.
 Dr. Douglas is a board-certified oculoplastic and reconstructive surgeon who practices in both Beverly Hills and Shanghai, China.
 He specializes in both Asian eyelid surgery and eyelid revision surgery.
 To learn more, call Dr. Raymond Douglas, MD, PhD, or schedule an appointment online today.

-Many people of Asian descent lack a natural crease in the upper eyelid, leading to what is known as the “double eyelid” — an eyelid in which a fold is present above the lash line.
+the lash line.
 During Asian eyelid surgery, or Asian blepharoplasty, the team manipulates or removes excess tissue on the upper eyelid to give the eyes a more open appearance.

 While traditional blepharoplasty focuses on tissue removal and repositioning, Asian eyelid surgery is a more delicate procedure that requires a unique understanding of Asian eyelid anatomy.
 The team specializes in this procedure and takes an artistic approach, paying special attention to the upper lid skin fold.

 Traditional blepharoplasty is designed to rejuvenate and refresh the eyes.
 Studies show that Caucasian eyes contain specific attachments within the skin along the fold of the upper eyelid, which attach to deeper tissues that retract when the eyes open.